 We incur operating lease expenses related primarily to pipeline capacity and real estate rentals.
-Our operating leases have remaining lease terms of 2 years to 27 years as at December 31, 2021, some of which include options to extend leases for up to 15 years.
+Our operating leases have remaining lease terms of 1 year to 26 years as at December 31, 2022, some of which include options to extend leases for up to 15 years.

-For the years ended December 31, 2021 and 2020, we incurred operating lease expenses of \$32 million and \$33 million.
+For the years ended December 31, 2022 and 2021, we incurred operating lease expenses of \$32 million.
 Operating lease expenses are reported under Operating, maintenance and other expenses on the Consolidated Statements of Earnings.
-For the years ended December 31, 2021 and 2020, we incurred operating lease payments to settle lease liabilities of \$33 million and \$34 million.
+For the years ended December 31, 2022 and 2021, we incurred operating lease payments to settle lease liabilities of \$34 million and \$33 million, respectively.
 Operating lease payments are reported under operating activities in the Consolidated Statements of Cash Flows.